|Nutritional Guidelines (per serving)|

 Pour the egg mixture over the bread cubes.
 Press down on the cubes so that they submerge more fully in the egg mixture.
 Cover with aluminum foil and refrigerate for at least 5 hours, ideally overnight.

 When you are ready to serve, preheat the oven to 375 F and take the french toast breakfast casserole out of the refrigerator.
 Leave the french toast on the counter while the oven preheats.

 Bake the french toast, covered for 45-60 minutes.
-Monitor the casserole and check to make sure that the egg mixture is completely cooked and not runny.
+Monitor the casserole and check to make sure that the egg mixture is thoroughly cooked and not runny.
 Remove the aluminum foil for the last 5-10 minutes for a crunchy top.

 Remove the casserole from the oven and top with additional caramel syrup (can make ahead of time or right after you take it out of the oven), additional sliced banana, and whipped cream.

 You can also flip the pan upside down onto a plate so that the caramelized bananas are displayed on top.
-Then top with additional bananas, whipped cream and caramel syrup.
+Then top with additional bananas, whipped cream, and caramel syrup.